EnAnsari/EnAnsari/README.md

 - <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px"> Hi, I’m Rahmat!
 - 👀 I’m interested in mathematics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Artificial Intelligence
 - 💬 Ask me about anything
+- ⭐ The fastest way to contact me is <a href="mailto:Rahmat2022a@gmail.com">my email</a>
 - 📫 How to reach me:

 <!---